evkx/evkx.github.io/content/models/kia/ev6/EV6_Long_Range_AWD/_index.md

 - heating
 - memory driver seat
 - electric lumbar support (optional)
+- ventilation (optional)

-You can choose from 2 different materials/colors for this seat type. <br />
+You can choose from 6 different materials/colors for this seat type. <br />
 <br />